 Carlton Television was keen to make a documentary about the Group, and conducted preliminary interviews and assessments.
 Stagecoach effectively destroyed their initiative by refusing the company permission to film on their trains and premises.

-We now operate as a news gathering and campaigning e’mail network, based principally on our website, www.shrug.info where data, evidence and research articles have been placed in quarterly newsletters since December 2002.
+In recent years, we have operated as a news gathering and campaigning e’mail network, based principally on our website, www.shrug.info where data, evidence and research articles in quarterly newsletters have been placed since December 2002.
 We have links to the Hampshire County Council and Campaign for Better Transport websites, are on Rail Future’s list of rail user groups, and have enjoyed many positive exchanges of correspondence with MPs, local government officials, and others.

-We strongly support a change of operator on SWT.
-An on-line poll conducted by the company, following the most recent re-franchising process, established that barely one third of respondents thought Stagecoach should have kept the franchise.
+We strongly supported a change of operator on SWT.
+An on-line poll conducted by the company, following the second re-franchising process in 2006, established that barely one third of respondents thought Stagecoach should have remained in charge.
 This was concealed from passengers by the publication of a false figure of 61 per cent.
-However, governments have been ignoring public opinion of Stagecoach for almost two decades.

 We have made substantial submissions to a number of consultations:

-Our response to the Department for Transport’s consultation on Penalty Fares.
-This included case studies of the abuse of passengers by train operators, particularly South West Trains.
-[See Hogrider No.126, Part 1 on our website]
+Our response to the Department for Transport’s 2010 consultation on Penalty Fares.
+This included case studies of the abuse of passengers by train operators, particularly South West Trains [See Hogrider No.126, Part 1 on our website].

 Our response in 2012 to the Department for Transport’s consultation on Replacement of the Great Western franchise.
-We highlighted the eradication of direct services between South Hampshire and the West of England, resulting for very circuitous or complex journeys for travel between major centres such as Bournemouth and Plymouth.
+We highlighted the eradication of direct services between South Hampshire and the West of England, resulting in very circuitous or complex journeys for travel between major centres such as Bournemouth and Plymouth.
 It was subsequently announced that the new franchise specification would include running rights between Southampton and Bournemouth and Poole from 2017.
-However, the existing franchise has now been extended to 2016.
-[See Hogrider No.134, Part 1 on our website]
+However, the existing franchise was extended and the running rights have yet to be exercised [See Hogrider No.134, Part 1 on our website].

 Our response to the Department for Transport’s consultation on the Thameslink, Southern and Great Northern franchise in 2012.
-We outlined how the current Southern services into Hampshire form part of a network of important and sensitive connections.
-We also commented on the proposal to absorb the popular Southern franchise at a later date; this would be very odd if Southern was performing much better than the new franchise at the time.
-The government has since announced that the operation will be run as a (more tightly controlled) management concession rather than as a franchise for seven years.
-[See Hogrider No.136, Part 1 on our website]
+We outlined how Southern services into Hampshire formed part of a network of important and sensitive connections.
+We also commented on the proposal not to absorb the then-popular Southern franchise until a later date; this would be very odd if Southern was performing much better than the new franchise at the time.
+The government later announced that the operation would be run as a (more tightly controlled) management concession rather than as a franchise, for seven years [See Hogrider No.136, Part 1 on our website].

 Our response in 2012 to Richard Brown’s Review of Franchising.
 This was framed around our History of South West Trains.
 We were the only Rail User Group recorded in the subsequent report as having contributed.
 Some of the report’s recommendations are quite positive.
 When bids are considered, more weight should be given to quality, passenger feedback, and clear proposals for meeting passengers’ needs and satisfaction.
 Franchises should not be won with over-optimistic revenue forecasts.
 This approach in 2006 would almost certainly have lost Stagecoach the SWT franchise.
-In addition, the report sees a case for smaller franchises, to encourage new operators, and (as we argued 3 years earlier) longer franchises are not necessarily advantageous.
-[See the third edition of the History of South West Trains on our website]
+In addition, the report saw a case for smaller franchises, to encourage new operators, and (as we had argued 3 years earlier) contended that longer franchises are not necessarily advantageous.

 Our other initiatives include: